 It is the student’s responsibility to be aware of all registration deadlines.
 Registration deadlines are posted on the University Registrar’s academic calendar.

-Students in the Media, Culture, and Communication major can take up to 32 credits of their non-major courses on a pass/fail basis.
-Pass/fail forms are available at the department’s front desk and require an advisor’s signature.
+Students in the MCC major can take up to 32 credits of their non-major courses on a pass/fail basis.
+Pass/fail forms are available at the Department’s front desk and require an advisor’s signature.
 It is a student’s responsibility to fill out ALL personal and course information.
-If you receive a “D” or better you pass the course.
-Please keep in mind that once you file this form, you cannot rescind the pass/fail option.
-This means that if you find out you are getting an “A” in the course and you elected to take it pass/fail, your transcript will read a “P.”
+Students pass the course when they receive a “D” or better.
+Once the form is submitted, students cannot rescind the pass/fail option.
+This means that students cannot change their elected pass/fail status if they discover they are getting an “A” in the course.
+The transcript will read “P.”

 Waitlists are active through the first week of class.
-You will not be notified if you are enrolled into a course for which you have been previously waitlisted, therefore you should check your schedule frequently.
-Following the waitlist period it is at the professor’s discretion to allow any over-enrollment into their course if it is closed.
-Courses for which you are a the waitlist are counted against your maximum allowable credit load (i.e. if you are registered for 16 credits, Albert will not allow you to waitlist a course for three credits or more since it would exceed the maximum 18 credit load.)
+Students will not be notified if they become enrolled in a course for which they have been waitlisted, therefore they must check their schedules frequently.
+It is at the professor’s discretion to allow any over-enrollment once a course is closed.
+Waitlisted courses count against students' maximum allowable credit load (i.e. if a student is registered for 16 credits, Albert will not allow them to waitlist a course for three credits since it would exceed the maximum 18 credit load.)

 Leave of Absence or Withdrawal from the University

-Students who need or wish to break their attendance for one or more semesters or who students who wish to completely withdraw from New York University should make an appointment with their advisor.
+Students who need to break their attendance for one or more semesters, or students who wish to withdraw completely from the University, should make an appointment with their advisor.